Visit our latest live Events and Webinars with experts and get all your questions answered

 Bank charges and mortgage-related fees

-If you’re financing your home with a Spanish mortgage, you’ll need to account for:
+If you’re financing your home with a Spanish mortgage, it’s important to understand which costs you’ll pay – and which are now covered by the lender.

 Utilities and service connections